jmartinez3421/node-reactnative-auth-workspace/apps/auth-api/README.md

 ## Getting Started
 First of all you need to install the dependencies by running the following command:

+> Remember to rename the package.json name field to your project name

 ```bash
 yarn install
 ```